No. 17 Creighton tops UConn 59-56 to reach Big East finals

+NEW YORK (AP)The most accurate shooting team in the Big East was having a hard time buying a bucket.

+So Creighton relied on the other parts of its game to earn a spot in the tournament championship game.

-NEW YORK (AP) — Marcus Zegarowski made two key baskets in a decisive nine-point run late in the second half and No. 17 Creighton held Connecticut without a field goal over the final six minutes to beat the Huskies 59-56 Friday night in the Big East Tournament semifinals.
+Marcus Zegarowski made two key baskets in a decisive nine-point run late in the second half and the 17th-ranked Bluejays held Connecticut without a field goal over the final six minutes to beat the Huskies 59-56 Friday night in the conference semifinals.

-The second-seeded Bluejays (20-7) will play eighth-seeded Georgetown in the championship game Saturday night at Madison Square Garden.
+The second-seeded Bluejays (20-7) will play eighth-seeded Georgetown Saturday night at Madison Square Garden in their third Big East final since joining the conference for the 2013-14 season.

+”People talk about our offense and how good our offense is, and it’s just really hard to play offense against a team coached by Danny Hurley,” Creighton coach Greg McDermott said. ”So, we had to win the game in other ways tonight, and that was on the defensive end and then on the backboards.”

+The Bluejays outrebounded UConn 50-33, including 17 offensive rebounds, to make up for 37% shooting.
+They came in shooting 48.7% to lead the Big East.

+”So for us to outrebound a UConn team by 17 I think speaks to the grit and toughness that I have in that locker room as well,” McDermott said.

-Down 53-48 with 5:44 left in the second half, the Bluejays took over behind Zegarowski.
-The junior guard started a 9-0 run with a driving layup and capped it with a mid-range jumper that put Creighton up 57-53 with 2:35 left.
+Down 53-48 with 5:44 left, the Bluejays took over behind Zegarowski.
+The junior guard started a 9-0 run with a driving layup and capped it with a mid-range jumper that put Creighton up 57-53 with 2:35 remaining.

 Zegarowski finished with 13 points and Damien Jefferson led Creighton with 14 points and 12 rebounds.

-Bouknight scored 14 to lead the third-seeded Huskies, who were playing in their first Big East Tournament since 2012 after returning to the conference this season.
+Bouknight, who scored 40 in an overtime loss to Creighton this season, had 14 points to lead the third-seeded Huskies, who were playing in their first Big East Tournament since 2012 after returning to the conference this season.

+UConn came in having won five straight and seven of eight.
+Jefferson said the Bluejays were well aware the Huskies’ return to MSG on a hot streak was a major story line coming into the tournament.

+”We’ve got a group chat with like us and the coaches, and they were just sending us tweets about what everybody was saying, who the favorite (was) to win a Big East Conference championship, and everybody was saying it was going to be UConn,” Jefferson said. ”We used it as fuel.”

-Creighton will look for its first Big East Tournament championship a little more than a week after coach Greg McDermott was suspended by the school for making racially insensitive remarks to his team.
-McDermott missed the regular-season finale before being reinstated earlier this week for the tournament.
+Creighton will look for its first Big East Tournament championship a little more than a week after McDermott was suspended by the school for making racially insensitive remarks to his team.
+McDermott missed the regular-season finale before being reinstated this week for the tournament.

-Creighton has reached the Big East final twice previously since it joined the league for the 2013-14 season, but has yet to win the championship.

 BIG PICTURE